openzipkin/brave/instrumentation/messaging/RATIONALE.md

 ## Why not `send-batch` and `receive-batch` operations?

-The choices of operation names to promote split partitioning and indexing of messaging traces.
+Partitioning, indexing and aggregation of messaging traces are split by the cardinality of operation names.
 Hence, we should be careful to only choose operations that add value, and not choose ones that distract.

 Batch operation names currently causes more confusion than they clear: on the send side, batching may occur underneath and it could confuse users to suggest